UBI-171/news-research-tool/Readme.md

 4. 🌍 Add support for more languages

 ## 🙌 Acknowledgements
-Built using ❤️ with LangChain, OpenAI, Streamlit, and FAISS.
+Built with ❤️ using LangChain, OpenAI, Streamlit, and FAISS.

-## Architecture
+## 🧠 Architecture
 ![Architecture](image.png)